harvard-dce/zoom-recording-ingester/README.md

 * the tox unittesting context
 * the development context (when you're working on and testing the code)

-There is unfortunately not a clean separation between what's required in each of these contexts.
-For instance, some of the base and dev context requirements require packages that also used in the functions.
-It would be great to reconcile this at some point, but in the meantime just be sure when updating or adding a package to run pip-compile on affected requirements files in this order:
+When updating or adding a package you should run pip-compile on affected requirements files in this order:

 1. `functions/requirements.in`
 2. `requirements/base.in`